 The hemibagrus fish is often used for Hanoian Fish Cake – picture of Cha Ca Ha Thanh

 If you’ve never tried Cha Ca (Hanoi Fish Cake), then you’re in for a wonderful treat.
 This dish is so famous to the locals that they named a street after it (Cha Ca Street).
-It is a combination of fresh fish cubes marinated in galangal roots and other spices, served on a pan with dill, green onions and fermented shrimp paste.
-Hanoian Fish Cake is can be paired with noodles or enjoyed alone.
+It is a combination of fresh fish cubes marinated in galangal roots and other spices, served on a pan with dill, green onions, and fermented shrimp paste.
+Hanoian Fish Cake can be paired with noodles or enjoyed alone.

-Cha Ca Ha Thanh - 20 Nguyen Van Huyen Street, Cau Giay District (this is outside of the Old Quarter but worth the visit)
+Cha Ca Ha Thanh – 20 Nguyen Van Huyen Street, Cau Giay District

 Ong Gia Cha Ca – 9th floor, 18 Ly Thuong Kiet Street, Hoan Kiem District